slawkens/myaac/README.md

 # PLEASE DO NOT USE THIS BRANCH/VERSION
-# It is discontinued and won't receive any updates
+## It is discontinued and won't receive any updates
-# Switch to master branch instead
+## Switch to master branch instead
+## It's keept only for archival purposes

 # myaac